 Adjusted contribution measures the degree by which revenue generated from our marketers exceeds the cost to obtain the purchase data and the digital advertising space from our partners.
 Adjusted contribution demonstrates how incremental marketing spend on our platforms generates incremental amounts to support our sales and marketing, research and development, delivery costs, general and administration and other investments.
 Adjusted contribution is calculated by taking our total revenue less our Partner Share and other third-party costs.
-Adjusted contribution does not take into account all costs associated with generating revenue from advertising campaigns, including sales and marketing expenses, research and development expenses, delivery costs, general and administrative expenses and other expenses, which we do not take into consideration when making decisions on how to manage our advertising campaigns.
+Adjusted contribution does not take into account all costs associated with generating revenue from advertising campaigns, including sales and marketing expenses, research and development expenses, delivery costs, general and administration when making decisions on how to manage our advertising campaigns.

 We use adjusted contribution extensively to measure the efficiency of our advertising platform, make decisions to manage advertising campaigns and evaluate our operational performance.
+Adjusted contribution is also used to determine the vesting of performance-based equity awards.
 We view adjusted contribution as an important operating measure of our financial results.
 We believe that adjusted contribution provides useful information to investors and others in understanding and evaluating our results of operations in the same manner as our management and board of directors.
-Adjusted contribution should not be considered in isolation from, or as an alternative to, measures prepared in accordance with GAAP.
-Adjusted contribution should be considered together with other operating and financial performance measures presented in accordance with GAAP.
-Also, adjusted contribution may not necessarily be comparable to similarly titled measures presented by other companies.
-Refer to Note 12 - Segments to our condensed consolidated financial statements for further details on our adjusted contribution by segment.
+Adjusted contribution should be considered in isolation from, or as an alternative to, measures prepared in accordance with GAAP.
+Adjusted contribution may not necessarily be comparable to similarly titled measures presented by other companies.
+Refer to Note 11 - Segments to our condensed consolidated financial statements for further details on our adjusted contribution by segment.